If you are not sure what the species is that you have observed, there are a number of ways you can get help finding out.

-Australian Museum’s Search and Discover features a staffed information desk to answer questions and help you explore the museum's various areas of science.
+- Australian Museum's Search and Discover features a staffed information desk to answer questions and help you explore the museum's various areas of science.
 There are computers with free internet access and reference materials.
-Australian Museum’s online identification resources and field guides include:

-Museum and Art Gallery of Northern Territory experts can help you identify many animals.
+- Museum and Art Gallery of the Northern Territory experts can help you identify many animals.

-Western Australian Museum experts can help you identify many animals.
-Western Australian Museum’s online identification resources include Nature Map
+- Western Australia Museum experts can help you identify many animals.

 Identification help for plants